Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 ### Overview

+The wording here is really confusing and I am not sure what to do!
 In this project you will create a well-designed webpage that displays one of your favorite recipes.
 It will include the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.

 Phase 1 of the project involves coding the structure of your webpage using HTML.
 This includes the ingredients, the steps needed to make the dish, links to similar recipes, and at least one photo.